talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 But what fun is it to use telnet?
 Wouldn't it be much better if we could write our own client?
 This is exactly what we are going to do in the [next part](sockets_python_2)!

+## Conclusions

-We covered quite a bit of ground in this first part, but there is so much more to uncover.
+We covered quite a bit of ground in this first part, but there is so much more to explore.
+We've looked at what sockets are and how we can use the socket module in Python to create communication channels over a network.
-Don't forget to play around with our code, make it better, break it and most importantly... have fun!
+Don't forget to play around with our code, make it better, break it and, most importantly... have fun!